recon-designs-practice/potluck-app/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name: Feature request
+name: New feature
 about: Suggest an idea for this project
-title: 'Feat:'
+title: 'feat:'
 labels: enhancement
 assignees: recondesigns